 (Article edited on 03/07/2020)

 Travel east on Lynnwood Rd.
-Turn left onto Silverlakes Rd and keep straight.
-After you pass the Silver lakes entrance, the road turns right.
-It becomes a gravel road and when you cannot go any further, you arrived.
+Turn left in Silverlakes Rd and keep straight.
+After you passed the Silver lakes entrance, the road turns right.
+It becomes a gravel road which takes you into the parking area.

-It is open 7 days a week and over weekends they have the Cowhouse Market.
-You have to see this.
+It is open 7 days a week and during weekends the Cowhouse Market is open.
+This is something different to experience.